 There are 3 types of omega-3 fatty acids: Eicosapentaenoic acid (EPA), Docosahexaenoic acid (DHA), and Alpha-linolenic acid (ALA).
 EPA and DHA are usually found in fish and other sources, like salmon, sardines and cod liver oil.
 ALA can be found in plant oils like flaxseed, soybean and canola oils.
 While ALA can be converted into EPA and DHA the rate of conversion is low, and the effectiveness of EPA and DHA acids tend to be higher than ALA.

-Since most of these omega-3 essential fatty acids cannot be produced by the body, thus the way to obtain them is to consume more foods or food supplement for nutritional support.
+Since most of these omega-3 essential fatty acids cannot be produced by the body, thus the way to obtain them is to consume more foods or health supplement for nutritional support.
 It is recommended for adults to consume about 250mg to 500mg of EPA and DHA per day, which is the equivalent of 2 to 3 servings of oily fish per week or via supplementation with daily Omega-3 supplements.You can find Omega-3s in these food sources:

 - Oily fish, eg. salmon, tuna, mackerel, herring and sardines

 - Nuts and seeds, eg. flaxseeds, chia seeds and walnuts